go-doudou/go-doudou.github.io/docs/guide/idl.md

 # Define API

-Go-doudou uses golang interface as IDL to let users define APIs.
+`go-doudou` uses golang interface as IDL to let users define APIs.

 ## Benefits
 - For go-doudou users, have a flattened learning curve.